EmotiTeam – EmotiPlay’s New Platform

 The program was created using a spiral development process that included teams of researchers from relevant fields, such as emotion perception, developmental psychology, human-machine interaction, and autism.

 Children with autism and their families were part of the development process and played a major role in content selection, UI design, system usability and much more.
-The process was aimed at ensuring that the system and content will optimally serve the needs of the target audience, namely highly functioning children with autism, aged 4-11.
+The process was aimed at ensuring that the system and content will optimally serve the needs of the target audience, namely highly functioning children with autism, aged 4 and up.

 The effectiveness of the learning content was tested on groups of autistic children.
 The results indicated that using the system significantly improved their emotion recognition abilities as well as general socio-emotional indicators.